 Stepping Stones Mobile Unit: Now in its fifth year, the Stepping Stones team travels to homes, the hospital—wherever it’s needed—to provide emotional support for children and teenagers who have a family member with a life-challenging illness.
 Led by JJ Tellatin and Francine Kern, this service sometimes leads into long-term support.

 Adult Grief Support Program: During the school year, Gerard’s House provides 4 weekly grief support groups for parents and caregivers of youth participants.
-In addition, we offer a weekly year-round group facilitated by Bob Dorsett for any adult grieving the death of a loved one.
+In addition, we offer a two weekly year-round group facilitated by Bob Dorsett and Owen Kunkle for any adult grieving the death of a loved one.

-Volunteer Facilitator Training: Each year in September, we train facilitators who volunteer with our staff in our grief support groups.
-In 2016, 21 talented and enthusiastic new volunteers took part in an intensive, 4-day training, comprised of 27 hours of instructional and experiential teachings.
+Volunteer Facilitator Training: Each summer, we train facilitators who volunteer with our staff in our grief support groups.
+In 2018, 14 talented and enthusiastic new volunteers took part in an intensive, 4-day training, comprised of 27 hours of instructional and experiential teachings.
 Without our caring and dedicated volunteers, Gerard’s House’s programs would not be possible.
-We currently have 48 active volunteer facilitators and group leaders, who, along with others who volunteer to help us in other ways, will contribute some 5,000 volunteer hours to our work in 2017.
+We currently have 60 active volunteer facilitators and group leaders, who, along with others who volunteer to help us in other ways, will contribute some 5,000 volunteer hours to our work in 2017.

 Postvention Team of Northern New Mexico and Crisis Response: The SKY Center, Gerard’s House and other youth-serving community leaders join together to lead a specially-trained community team which responds to deaths affecting youth.
 Gerard’s House staff and volunteers responded to 11 crises in local schools and youth communities in 2016 dedicating 170 hours to crisis responses, including youth suicides.